Check out this video to get an idea what the trip is like!

 Where have we gone?
 Bolivia, Costa Rica, Brazil, Venezuela, Peru, Ecuador, Panama.
-Guatemala, South Africa, Galapagos Islands and San Blas Islands.
+Guatemala, South Africa, Galapagos Islands, San Blas Islands and the AMAZON.

 Who do we take?

-- Teen guys and girls, who love God and want to make a difference, get out of their comfort zone and share their faith.
+People who love God and want to make a different, get out of their comfort zone and share their faith.

-- Medical staff.
-We need nurses, physicians, EMTs, P.A.s, people who are qualified to keep us healthy for two weeks.
+Medical staff such as nurses, physicians, EMTs, P.A.s, people who are qualified to work in our medical clinics in poor communities as well as keeping us healthy for two weeks.

-- Counseling staff.
-We also need a couple of professional counselors who love students and are willing to listen, provide spiritual advice and give students a plan of action when needed.
+Counseling staff.
+Professional counselors who love students and are willing to listen, provide spiritual advice and give students a plan of action when needed.